An in-depth retrospective on the microsite redesign

 As always, having a grasp of the content during the wireframing phase was crucial.
-For instance, unlike the mainsite (to protect client anonymity), I knew the microsite would rely heavily on photos of both clients and celebrities.
-With this understanding, I decided to use thumbnails and media to help drive the visual narrative.
+For instance, unlike the mainsite (to protect client anonymity), I knew the microsite would rely heavily on photos of both clients and celebrities to drive visual appeal.

 To maintain consistency, I expanded upon the UI style guide of the mainsite to incorporate the campaign’s specific visual theme.
-Since purple is the color of the anti-domestic violence movement, it is used in place of the brand oranges.
+Since purple is the color of the anti-domestic violence movement, it is used in place of the brand's primary color, orange.

-The purple paint brush also emerged as a strong visual cue, a representation of the act of painting a nail; it is used as the graphic element in the internal page headers and in the primary CTAs: donate, paint, share.
+The purple paint brush also emerged as a strong visual cue, a representation of the act of painting a nail.
+It is used as the graphic element in the internal page headers and in the primary CTAs: Donate, Paint, and Share.